 - Who manages the volunteer in Argentina projects?

-- hat are the daily schedules while volunteering in Argentina?
+- What are the daily schedules while volunteering in Argentina?

 - Where are volunteer opportunities in Argentina located?

-- When are volunteer in Argentina projects available?
+- When are the volunteer abroad in Argentina projects available?

 - How long can I volunteer in Argentina?